jkouubb/url_navigator/README.md

 ## Navigator with Url
 All UrlDelegate can handle url navigation on any level of navigator.
 What's more, Url Navigator also supports inputing url directly on browser.
 You can navigate both in full path and relative path.

-Currently, using Url Navigator to navigate needs to obey rules below:

-1. When you are navigating the same level page with full path, make sure url is the level you are navigating.
-For example, when navigating app/main/list/list_page/list_detail_page from app/main/list/list_page, url should be 'list_page/list_detail_page' instead of 'app/main/list/list_page/list_detail_page'
-2. When you are navigating with relative path, make sure path only involves single layer of navigator.
-For example, tree1:../a_page/tree2:./b_page is invalid.

-In the future, Url Navigator will be more powerful and rules will disappear.

 ### Navigate with full path

 Navigate with full path is simple, all you need is just giving the path, for example: